The NHS has information about the coronavirus (Covid-19) vaccine.

 Beware of vaccine scams.
 You will never be asked personal information or for payment as part of the NHS free Covid-19 vaccination programme.

 Easy-read and other languages

 NHS and Public Health England have the following easy-read leaflets:

 - Information on Covid-19 vaccination

 - Covid-19 vaccination guide for all women of childbearing age, pregnant or breastfeeding

-An easy-read consent form for adults is available to download on GOV.UK.
+GOV.UK has an easy-read consent form for adults to download.

 You cannot catch Covid-19 from the vaccine.